 Welcome

-Majors in the Department of English and World Languages share a love of language; they read while waiting for a scheduled appointment and write in a journal or commonplace book; they enjoy word games and puzzles and notice unusual uses of words or phrases and incorrect applications of grammar rules.
+Majors in the Department of English and World Languages share a love of language.
+They make time to read or to write; they pay attention to how language works and how it is used; they hold onto the striking turn of a phrase.
 They wish to visit places, observe characters, and absorb the language created in all kinds of texts.
 The Department of English and World Languages welcomes those who seek diversity, who understand the limits of their own worldviews and who seek ways to understand others.
 Language is a foundational human bond.
 We come to language and literature and linguistics and writing to wonder, to understand, to inspire, and to work.
 You are welcome here.

 Our department’s mission is to educate citizens to use language effectively and to appreciate the history, diversity, and complexity of their culture.
 The department seeks to improve students' abilities to read and write, to listen attentively and to communicate, to think analytically and creatively, to appreciate the aesthetics of literature, and to value diverse cultures.
 Department faculty teach purposefully, leading investigations of writing, language, literature, and culture, work informed by research and scholarly activity, service to the University, and broad-based community involvement.